theroshanron/facebook_ads_marketing_mastery/Guide on marketing agency.md

 - Offer a $10 free ad spend with a special coupon code for the services
 - Solve the problem by doing some work for free like capture some leads for the client, then offer leads for free in exchange for future work
 - Offer 10% bonus to current customers with referral programs, word of mouth wins!
+- Write a best pitch email
+  - Compliment the business
+  - Share a demo or example of work
+  - Share what you are offering and can offer in future
+- You can work on percentage based on the conversion initially only